Donor-Advised Funds Disadvantages -5 Reasons Why They May Be a Bad Idea

 My Thoughts As A Donor and Non-Profit Director

 If you have certain situations like taxable appreciated stocks or inconsistent income both you and the charities you support can certainly benefit.
-If you are already a regular supporter (monthly giving is the most helpful) of a non-profit like Finally Family Homes, and you don’t have other special circumstances, it’s probably best to keep on giving directly.
+If you are already a regular supporter (monthly giving is the most helpful) of a non-profit like Finally Family Homes, and you don’t have other special circumstances, it’s probably best to continue giving directly.

 Learn More About What We Do At Finally Family Homes